-- 1. The Secretary of the Department will recommend for approval projects for NAP tax credits, and will determine the amount of tax credits granted to the Applicant.
-Preference will be given to projects in targeted areas currently supported by multi-faceted community development funding sources. - 2.
-The Department will offer a tax credit project approval to the Applicant.
+- 1. The Secretary of the Department will recommend for approval projects for NAP tax credits and will determine the amount of tax credits granted to the Applicant.
+Preference will be given to projects in targeted areas currently supported by multi-faceted community development funding sources.
+Also, projects that seek to address the COVID-19 pandemic or subsequent social justice issues will be given preference. - 2.
+The Department will offer a tax credit project approval to the Applicants whose contributors have been determined by the Department of Revenue to be tax compliant.
 The approval letter is the offer of a binding agreement that outlines the terms and conditions of the award.
 To become effective, the approval letter must be signed by the Applicant and returned to the Department within 60 days of the offer.
 The approval letter becomes a binding agreement between the Department and the Applicant when it is signed and remitted to the Department. - 3.
 Upon receipt of the signed agreement from the Applicant the Department will: - a.
 Notify the business Contributor(s) the tax credit project is approved, and - b.
-Provide a copy of the signed approval letter constituting the agreement between the Department and the Applicant to the business Contributor, and provide a blank Application for Tax Credit under the Neighborhood Assistance Act (Exhibit C) form to the business Contributor(s) for completion and return to the Department with documentation that the contribution is complete.
+Provide a copy of the signed approval letter constituting the agreement between the Department and the Applicant to the business Contributor and provide a blank Application for Tax Credit under the Neighborhood Assistance Act (Exhibit D) form to the business Contributor(s) for completion and return to the Department with documentation that the contribution is complete.
 This form may also be found on the website under the Neighborhood Assistance Program information.